oleg-andreyev/MinkPhpWebDriver/README.md

-MinkFacebookWebDriver
+MinkPhpWebDriver
 =================================

 Initially it's started as [PR](https://github.com/minkphp/MinkSelenium2Driver/pull/304) to MinkSelenium2Driver

 Major updates include:
  - Switch to using `facebook/webdriver`
- - Update minimum php version to 7.0
+ - Update minimum php version to 7.2
- - Tested against latest Google Chrome and Mozilla Firefox both in GUI and Headless modes
+ - Tested against the latest Google Chrome and Mozilla Firefox both in GUI and Headless modes

-## Using the MinkFacebookWebDriver with Behat
+## Using the MinkPhpWebDriver with Behat

 Subclass `Behat\MinkExtension\ServiceContainer\MinkExtension` and add the new driver factory.